votingworks/vxsuite/integration-testing/README.md

 pnpm test:ci
 ```
 Note: You will need to have google chrome installed in order to run tests end to end.

+### Notes

+Cypress makes it easy to use fixtures files in the cypress/fixtures directory.
+For this reason some fixtures from the shared lib/fixtures module are duplicated into tests fixtures folders.
+Tests also rely on the data in lib/fixtures so you must run pnpm build to make sure those files get built properly.